 Globalisation and international trade of plants and plant products have greatly increased the risk of introduction of plant diseases and pests in places they did not previously occur.
 Moreover, due to climate change, these organisms can survive in our regions, become established and cause major economic and ecological damages.
 A well-known example is the destruction of a large part of the European vineyards in the 19th century due to the introduction of grape phylloxera from North America.
 A recent example is the olive tree mortality in southern Italy by contamination with the bacterium Xylella fastidiosa originating from Central America.

 The countries that joined the FAO (Food and Agricultural Organisation) signed a plant protection convention (International Plant Protection Convention, IPPC) in 1951 in order to create an international framework in which countries can take measures to protect plant health.
 More information is available on the IPPC website.

-Also interceptions of harmful organisms in imported plant and plant products are reported.
-This interceptions are monthly published on the European Commission website.
+Also interceptions of harmful organisms in imported plants and plant products are reported.
+These interceptions are published monthly on the website of the European Commission.